Lyd-W/gamers-guild/README.md

 ### Feature Testing

 Manual feature testing was carried out on the deployed Heroku application across desktop, tablet, and mobile viewports.
 Testing was carried out by the developer, friends and family on a variety of devices and browsers.
+No broken features were discovered during this testing.
 As part of feature testing, authentication emails were sent to a genuine email address to test layout and domain name settings.

 [Order confirmation email](docs/gamers-guild-order-confirmation-email.pdf "Example confirmation email")